ColinFay/website/_posts/2017-09-11-tidystringdist.md

 ### Contact

 I'll be glad to have some feedback about this package.
 Feel free to reach me out on [Twitter](http://www.twitter.com/_colinfay)!
 You can also send some PR or open an issue on the [GitHub repo](https://github.com/ColinFay/tidystringdist).

+### To do

+For an up-to-date to-do list about this package, please read the issue section on [GitHub](https://github.com/ColinFay/tidystringdist/issues)!